water leak detection

 Ray of Hope Prize®

-The Biomimicry Launchpad is the world’s only accelerator program that supports early-stage entrepreneurs working to bring nature-inspired solutions to market.
+The Biomimicry Launchpad is the world’s only accelerator program that supports early-stage entrepreneurs working to bring nature-inspired climate change solutions to market.

 The Launchpad provides entrepreneurs and changemakers with the resources they need to launch and grow successful biomimicry businesses, accelerates the development and commercialization of biomimicry innovations, and helps create the next generation of sustainable entrepreneurs.
 Each year, Launchpad teams are eligible to compete for the $100,000 Ray of Hope Prize®, sponsored by the Ray C. Anderson Foundation, a $25,000 second prize, and additional cash prizes.

 This program is currently closed to applications, but sign up below to be notified when a new application round opens.

 2019 Ray of Hope Prize®

 At the end of each Launchpad cycle, one team is awarded the $100,000 Ray of Hope Prize, endowed by the Ray C. Anderson Foundation.
 This prize is awarded to the most viable Launchpad prototype that embodies the radical sustainability principles of biomimicry and Ray’s name.

 Watchtower uses a next-generation, flexible robot to inspect water pipes, locating leaks for utilities to easily fix.
 The strategy is to build a robot that is like a squid or gecko; it leaves behind a piece at every leak it finds in an underground water pipe.
 This piece has a beacon effect that allows maintenance crews to locate it with wireless scanners from above ground, pinpoint the location of the leaks, and know where to dig and fix them.

 Co-founder, T2 Venture Creation, Kauffman Fellow, co-founder of Global Connect, UC San Diego